drubinstein/pokerl/content/docs/chapter-1/the-loop.md

 +++
 # RL Quickstart

-Before I focus on Pokemon, I'd like to start by giving a brief primer on Reinforcement Learning.
+Before I focus on Pokémon, I'd like to start by giving a brief primer on Reinforcement Learning.
 Reinforcement Learning (RL) is a focus of study on how an agent should take actions in an environment in order to maximize a reward.
 This primer will not be exhaustive.
-I am writing it to set the framework for which I built my Pokemon training system.
+I am writing it to set the framework for which I built my Pokémon training system.

 In a typical RL framework, there will be 2 components.

 1. The Environment - Represents the world context.
 2. The Agent - Responsible for generating actions to perform in the environment

 The agent contains a *policy* for generating an action given a state of the environment using a .
 The environment evaluates the action and returns an *observation* and a *reward*.
 These actions, observations and rewards can be used to update the agent's policy.
 [Deep Reinforcement Learning](https://en.wikipedia.org/wiki/Deep_reinforcement_learning) (DRL) uses a neural network for the policy.
-I'll be using DRL for Pokemon.
+I'll be using DRL for Pokémon.

 {{< mermaid >}}
 ---